trimble-oss/website-modus-bootstrap.trimble.com/content/components/sliders.md

 Create custom `<input type="range">` controls with `.custom-range`.

-Only IE and Firefox currently support "filling" in their track from the left of the thumb so only those browsers show that styling.
+Only Firefox currently support "filling" in their track from the left of the thumb so only those browsers show that styling.

 ### Basic range